 Your mental health clinician can suggest changes at home to help your child’s specific problems.

-Changes at school—A child’s school may provide changes to classroom activities and learning material.
-For example, the school may allow a child to move their desk to a quieter, less distracting area.
+Your child's school may provide changes to classroom activities and learning material.
+For example, the school may allow your child to move their desk to a quieter, less distracting area.
 These small changes help many children living with ADHD.
 But if your child still struggles, the school may make bigger changes, like providing different kinds of learning materials.
-It’s best if parents and schools work together to help a child living with ADHD.
+It's best if parents and schools work together to help a child living with ADHD.

-Medication—There are two different types of ADHD medication: stimulant and non-stimulant medication.
-It may seem odd to treat a hyperactive child with a stimulant, but they are very effective for children who have been properly screened and diagnosed with ADHD.
+There are two different types of ADHD medication: stimulant and non-stimulant medication.
+It may seem odd to treat a hyperactive child with a stimulant, but they are very effective for children who have been properly diagnosed with ADHD.
 There is also a non-stimulant medication for ADHD.
-Children may be prescribed other types of medication, such as antidepressants, if they can’t take ADHD medication.
 However, the kind of medication your child is prescribed will depend on many factors, such as the type of ADHD and any other medical or mental health problems.

 Medication can help manage ADHD symptoms and improve your child's quality of life, but it won't solve all behaviour problems or social skills problems.
 That's why it's important to include counselling and changes at home or school in the treatment plan.

-In addition to talking to your family doctor, check out the resources below for more information about attention-deficit/hyperactivity disorder:
+In addition to talking to your family doctor or another health care provider, check out the resources below for more information about attention-deficit/hyperactivity disorder:

 Contact Kelty Mental Health at www.keltymentalhealth.ca or 1-800-665-1822 (toll-free in BC) or 604-875-2084 (in Greater Vancouver) for information, referrals and support for children, youth and their families in all areas of mental health and addictions.